sigp/lighthouse/book/src/faq.md

 The reason why Lighthouse logs in UTC is due to the dependency on an upstream library that is [yet to be resolved](https://github.com/sigp/lighthouse/issues/3130).
 Alternatively, using the flag `disable-log-timestamp` in combination with systemd will suppress the UTC timestamps and print the logs in local timestamps.

+### <a name="misc-full"></a> My hard disk is full and my validator is down.
+What should I do?

+A quick way to get the validator back online is by removing the Lighthouse beacon node database and resync Lighthouse using checkpoint sync.
+A guide to do this can be found in the [Lighthouse Discord server](https://discord.com/channels/605577013327167508/605577013331361793/1019755522985050142).
+With some free space left, you will then be able to prune the execution client database to free up more space.

+For a relatively long term solution, if you are using Geth and Nethermind as the execution client, you can consider setup the online pruning feature.
+Refer to [Geth](https://blog.ethereum.org/2023/09/12/geth-v1-13-0) and [Nethermind](https://gist.github.com/yorickdowne/67be09b3ba0a9ff85ed6f83315b5f7e0) for details.